LittleWiz/MarketNiti/README.txt

 _____________________________________________________________________________________________

 Requirements:
-- Collect daily close price data for 150 NIFTY stocks over the last 10 years.
+- Collect daily close price data for 150 NIFTY stocks over the last 10+ years.
-- Store the data in a SQLite database for further analysis.
+- Store the data in a SQLite database for further analysis and visualization.

 Description:
 Market Niti is a project focused on gathering, processing, and storing historical stock data for NIFTY index companies.
 The system fetches daily close prices using the yfinance package and stores them in a structured SQLite database.
 The project is designed to be extensible, allowing new stocks to be added easily and supporting further analysis and visualization.